A couple weekends ago I finally got around to creating a website for a new side hustle of mine; non-fiction book editing.

 Here’s a little walkthrough I filmed on selecting a domain name and getting your hosting setup.
 It’s for a different site than BusinessBookEditors.com, but you’ll see how my domain name is actually free in this video:

-If you already have a hosting account for a blog or another website, you can generally add your new domain to your account for free, which is what I did in this case.
+If you already have a hosting account for a blog or another website, you can generally add your new domain to your account for free.

 Cost: $0-5.95 per month.